Raquaza98/UniversalTesterPrototype/README.md

 Requires java version 8 update 111 (build 1.8.0_111-b14) or above.

 ## Setup - [Need more help?](https://github.com/Raquaza98/UniversalTesterPrototype/wiki/Quick-Usage-Tutorial)
-* Download the UniversalTester.java file from the releases tab
+* Download the UniversalTester.zip file from the releases tab
-* Open the file, it is the equivalent of a .exe in windows
+* Double click the StartUT.bat file (Windows only) or open console and digit   java -jar "[file path]\UniversalTesterProjectGitHub.jar"
-* Customize save log path and/or connect the program to a DB
+* (Optional) Customize save log path and/or connect the program to a DB
 * Select the file and time and hit test
 * After the test select the save from the box and look at the results